 Friday, September 13, 2024

-• Learning Objective 2: Gain an understanding of the military structure and culture.
+• Learning Objective 2: Focusing on the Details: Participants will gain an understanding of practice management policies and procedure.

 Location: Zoom